A Correlation Information-based Spatiotemporal Network for Traffic Flow Forecasting: Introduction

 \section{Introduction}

-The construction of smart cities externally requires diverse transportation modes and internally relies on a dependable intelligent transportation system (ITS).
-As one of the most fundamental and crucial techniques in smart city construction, traffic forecasting has become a hot research topic.
-Due to the massive and complex structural spatiotemporal data in ITSs, how to precisely predict the traffic flow using these data has become the top priority.
+Currently, many smart cities are making dramatic efforts to improve the performance of intelligent transportation systems (ITSs).
+As one of the most fundamental and crucial techniques in smart city construction, traffic flow forecasting has become a hot research topic.

 Traffic flow forecasting utilizes historical traffic data to predict future flow timestamps.
 Early works focusing on time series prediction have produced excellent results.
 Traditional methods, such as SVR~\cite{Drucker:1997}, SVM~\cite{Jeong:ww,Sun:2015wj} and KNN~\cite{van2012short,Luo:2019hm}, have been extensively applied to traffic forecasting.
 However, these methods need to identify the data characteristics and ignore the spatial features.